Strategy Review System Overview

 About the Strategy Review System

 The Strategy Review System (SRS) runs on two-year cycles.
-Each cycle begins with a two-day Review Meeting and includes seven Quarterly Progress Meetings.
-The Quarterly Progress Meetings provide regular opportunities for pre-defined cohorts of workgroups and Goal Implementation Teams (GITs) to report their progress to the Management Board, explain their challenges and request action or assistance.
+Each cycle begins with a two-day Biennial Review Meeting and includes eight Quarterly Progress Meetings (QPMs).
+The QPMs provide regular opportunities for pre-defined cohorts of workgroups and Goal Implementation Teams to report their progress to the Management Board, explain their challenges and request action or assistance.
 In turn, the Management Board reviews progress toward each of the outcomes of the Chesapeake Bay Watershed Agreement and supports necessary adaptations to the partnership’s work.

-The Chesapeake Bay Program relies on documenting the Strategy Review System process through three documents: the Logic & Action Plan, the Narrative Analysis and the Presentation.
-These documents inform Quarterly Progress Meetings and summarize specific commitments, short-term actions and resources required for success.
+The Chesapeake Bay Program relies on documenting the Strategy Review System process through two mandatory documents, the Outcome Review Summary and the Work Plan and an optional Presentation.
+These documents inform QPMs and summarize specific commitments, short-term actions and resources required for success.
+Each outcome also has a Management Strategy, which is kept up-to-date based on lessons learned through the SRS process.

 Meetings

-The Review Meeting, marking the beginning of the two-year cycle, and the subsequent Quarterly Progress Meetings are shown on the timeline below.
-To view the full meeting schedule and deadlines for documents, visit the Meetings and Deadlines page.
+The Biennial Review Meeting, marking the beginning of the two-year cycle, and the subsequent Quarterly Progress Meetings are shown on the timeline below.
+The full meeting schedule and deadlines for documents are also available.

 Supporting Documents

 After the signing of the Chesapeake Bay Watershed Agreement, GITs developed Management Strategies describing the steps necessary to achieve each of the agreement’s outcomes.
-The Management Strategies provide broad, overarching direction and are further supported by Strategy Review System documents: the Logic & Action Plan, the Narrative Analysis and the Presentation.
-These three key documents inform Quarterly Progress Meetings and summarize specific commitments, short-term actions and resources required for success:
+The Management Strategies provide broad, overarching direction and are further supported by Strategy Review System documents: the Outcome Review Summary, the Work Plan and the optional Presentation.
+These key documents inform Quarterly Progress Meetings and summarize specific commitments, short-term actions and resources required for success:

-• Presentation: Summarizes the information in the Logic & Action Plan and Narrative Analysis, as well as any changes the workgroup anticipates making to its Management Strategy.
-It supports a GIT’s request for action, support or assistance.
+- The Presentation (optional) consists of slides that summarize the information in the Outcome Review Summary, as well as any changes the workgroup anticipates making to its Management Strategy.
+It supports a GIT’s request for the Management Board to take action or provide assistance.
+The presentation template can be customized to meet the group's needs.

 Steps to Take